openvinotoolkit/open_model_zoo/demos/smart_framing_demo/cpp_gapi/README.md

 smart_framing_demo_gapi [OPTION]
 Options:

     -h                          Print a usage message.
     -i                          Required.
 An input to process.
 The input must be a single image, a folder of images, video file or camera id.
-    -loop                      Optional.
+    --loop                      Optional.
 Enable reading the input in a loop.
     -o "<path>"                 Optional.
 Name of the output file(s) to save.
-    -limit "<num>"             Optional.
+    --limit "<num>"             Optional.
 Number of frames to store in output.
 If 0 is set, all frames are stored.
-    -res "<WxH>"               Optional.
+    --res "<WxH>"               Optional.
 Set camera resolution in format WxH.
-    -m_yolo "<path>"           Required.
+    --m_yolo "<path>"           Required.
 Path to an .xml file with a trained YOLO v4 Tiny model.
-    -at_sr "<type>"            Required if Super Resolution is not disabled by apply_sr=false flag.
-Architecture type: Super Resolution - 3 channels input (3ch) or 1 channel input (1ch).
+    --at_sr "<type>"            Optional  If Super Resolution (SR) model path provided, defines which SR architecture should be used.
+Architecture type: Super Resolution - Default 3 channels input (3ch) or 1 channel input (1ch).
-    -m_sr "<path>"             Required if Super Resolution is not disabled by apply_sr=false flag.
-Path to an .xml file with a trained Super Resolution model.
+    --m_sr "<path>"             Optional  Path to an .xml file with a trained Super Resolution Post Processing model.
-    -kernel_package "<string>" Optional.
+    --kernel_package "<string>" Optional.
 G-API kernel package type: opencv, fluid (by default opencv is used).
-    -d_yolo "<device>"         Optional.
+    --d_yolo "<device>"         Optional.
 Target device for YOLO v4 Tiny network (the list of available devices is shown below).
 The demo will look for a suitable plugin for a specified device.
 Default value is "CPU".
-    -d_sr "<device>"           Optional.
+    --d_sr "<device>"           Optional.
 Target device for Super resolution network (the list of available devices is shown below).
 The demo will look for a suitable plugin for a specified device.
 Default value is "CPU".
-    -t_conf_yolo               Optional.
+    --t_conf_yolo               Optional.
 YOLO v4 Tiny confidence threshold.
-    -t_box_iou_yolo            Optional.
+    --t_box_iou_yolo            Optional.
 YOLO v4 Tiny box IOU threshold.
-    -advanced_pp               Optional.
+    --advanced_pp               Optional.
 Use advanced post-processing for the YOLO v4 Tiny.
-    -apply_sr                  Optional.
-Use Super Resolution post processing model.
-    -nireq "<integer>"         Optional.
-Number of infer requests.
-If this option is omitted, number of infer requests is determined automatically.
-    -nthreads "<integer>"      Optional.
-Number of threads.
-    -nstreams                  Optional.
-Number of streams to use for inference on the CPU or/and GPU in throughput mode (for HETERO and MULTI device cases use format <device1>:<nstreams1>,<device2>:<nstreams2> or just <nstreams>)
-    -no_show                   Optional.
-Don't show output.
+    --show                      Optional.
+(Don't) show output.
     -u                          Optional.
 List of monitors to show initially.

 Available target devices:  <targets>
 ```